How to Record Great Bass Sound at Home

 The next step is to set up your recording equipment.
 Proper equipment setup will significantly enhance the success of your music production sessions.
 Let's set up the recording interface.

-Home recordings typically use a USB audio interface such as the Universal Audio Volt 2 USB Interface or a standalone multitrack recorder such as the PreSonus StudioLive AR8c 8-Channel USB Hybrid Performance/Recording Mixer, which has both capabilities.
+Home recordings typically use a USB audio interface, such as the Universal Audio Volt 2 USB Interface, or a standalone multitrack recorder, such as the PreSonus StudioLive AR8c 8-Channel USB Hybrid Performance/Recording Mixer.
 This article will focus on using a USB recording interface, which is the more common option today.

 Presonus Studio Live Arc Mixer